ShapeGames/Carthage/README.md

 ## Installing Carthage

 There are multiple options for installing Carthage:

+**If you already have Carthage installed with another method than the one you choose now, then you must uninstall Carthage before you proceed.**

 * **Installer:** Download and run the `Carthage.pkg` file for the latest [release](https://github.com/ShapeGames/Carthage/releases), then follow the on-screen instructions.
 If you are installing the pkg via CLI, you might need to run `sudo chown -R $(whoami) /usr/local` first.